GPA for Rank Policy

 Research indicated that the majority of student concerns with the previous system centered around athletics and fine arts courses.

-Pre-AP courses were moved to the 5.5 level because they do not include a standardized assessment at the end of the course like AP.
+Advanced courses were moved to the 5.5 level because they do not include a standardized assessment at the end of the course like AP.
 They are designed to be more rigorous than on-level courses, which is why they earn the 5.5 weighted credit.

 Dual credit courses, while being rigorous, lack a standardized curriculum or exam.
 In addition, universities outside of Texas may or may not accept dual credit.
 Advanced Placement and International Baccalaureate credit is widely accepted at universities and colleges throughout the world.